 2. It’s Hard to Tailor a Creative Resume

-You should be slightly tailoring your resume to each position you apply to and that is really difficult to do with a creative resume.
-Editing graphics, images or even just text is usually a hassle with a creative resume.
+You should be slightly tailoring your resume to each position you apply to.
+That is really difficult to do with a creative resume.
+Editing graphics, images, or even just text is usually a hassle with a creative resume, because the “look” is so important to the document.
+You risk not including all of your relevant experience and appearing unqualified.

-Most companies today use what’s called an Applicant Tracking System (ATS).
+Most companies (at least 90%) today use what’s called an Applicant Tracking System (ATS).
 These systems automatically scan your resume to determine if you’re a good match for the position.
-It does this by scanning your resume for keywords, experience, education and other important factors.
+It does this by parsing your resume for keywords, experience, education, and other important factors.

 What Type of Resume Should a Graphic Designer Use?

-A graphic design should use a traditional resume format just like everyone else.
+A graphic designer should use a traditional resume format, just like everyone else.

 Here is a good example of a resume for a graphic designer:

-Even a graphic designer should use a traditional format as it’s what both hiring managers and ATS systems prefer.
-The aesthetics of your resume have no effect on the hiring managers decision.
+Even a graphic designer should use a traditional format.
+It’s what both hiring managers and ATS systems prefer.
+The aesthetics of your resume have no effect on the hiring manager’s decision.
 Using a creative or infographic resume with colors, designs, fancy fonts and graphics will only do more than good.

-The only time you should use a creative resume is if you are certain that the employer prefers one.
-There are many resume builders that can help you put together a creative resume.
+The only time you should use a creative resume is if you are certain that the employer prefers one and you are delivering it directly (in person or by email).
+There are many resume builders that can help you put together a creative resume that emphasizes format over content.

 Good luck with your job search!